Django-Spellbook

 1. Generating Views:

-Here’s an example of a generated view function for a markdown file at articles/guide.md:
+• Creating a view function for each markdown file

 1. Defining URL Patterns: